 Section B: writing - students write their own creative text inspired by the topic in section A. They must demonstrate their narrative and descriptive skills.
 They are given a prompt, such as a scenario or an image.

-Students are assessed on their spoken language - it no longer forms part of the final grade but it is compulsory and must be completed to pass the course.
+Students are assessed on their spoken language.
 Students are tested on their presenting skills, responding to questions and feedback and their use of standard English.

 Miss Jackson - ajackson@retfordoaks-ac.org.uk

 Most employers will ask for this qualification.